 To reassemble the rifle for firing, remove the barrel/receiver assembly from the stock as above and reinstall the trigger housing.
 Replace the receiver cross pins to secure the trigger housing to the receiver.
 With the safety in the centered position, carefully reinstall the barrel/receiver/trigger housing into the stock.
 Check to be sure the bolt, trigger, and safety mechanisms can be operated fully and freely.
-Reinstall the barrel band on Carbines.
 The rifle is now reassembled and can be loaded and fired normally.